- 1 Learning A Little About Your Project

 - PROFESSIONAL PROPOSAL AND ESTIMATE – Once you confirm that the ballpark estimates are feasible, we will prepare a detailed proposal and estimate for your renovation.
 It will lay out the project from beginning to end, roughly in order, discussing everything from demolition to framing, plumbing, and materials.
 By adding this additional layer of detail, we make sure that you won’t face budget overruns at the end of the project.

 3. Designing And Planning

 - THE DESIGN MEETING AND THE BEGINNING OF 3-D DESIGN PLANNING – We will begin with the big picture, looking at the existing conditions of the space and taking detailed measurements of current dimensions.
 If the project is an addition of any kind, or involves moving walls; architectural drawing will need to be made.
 As a Design-Build General Contractor we can provide these services along with the engineering and permitting that follow.
 If the project does not involve moving walls or an addition, then we do not need to provide 3-D plans.
 We will however, create detailed drawings of tile layouts, shop drawings of cabinetry and so on as the planning goes along.

 Our 3-D plans include doing a detailed “As-Built” plan and a Conceptual Plan and perhaps with 1 or 2 variations showing everything in a floor plan view and 3-D view like you see on HGTV.
-Our plans will detail the placement of lighting, outlets and switches.
 They will also show ceiling heights, arches if any, placement of windows, doors, flooring schoolwork and cabinets.
 Later, we will add Construction Drawings that show the technical details required for permitting by the city.

 The initial big picture look will help us as we dig deeper into the fine points of: